-BBC will use its own voice assistant on BBC platforms, including its website and BBC iPlayer, and make it available for third-party manufacturers.
+BBC plans to have its own voice assistant on BBC platforms, including its website and BBC iPlayer.
+The software will be made available to third-party manufacturers.

-- The British public broadcaster says compared with Alexa, Siri, and others, theirs will better understand British accents.
+The British public broadcaster says that compared with Alexa, Siri, and others, theirs will better understand British accents.

 “With an assistant of its own, the BBC will have the freedom to experiment with new programmes, features and experiences without someone else’s permission to build it in a certain way.”BBC statement